You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 The types of learning resources you’ll use depend on how your students learn best and how they will progress faster.

-The best resource example we have seen is from Stu McLaren’s Tribe Course.
+The best resource example we have seen is from Stu’s The Membership Experience (formerly TRIBE).
 He uses a hybrid workbook format to summarize the lesson, highlight the key takeaways, and list the action tasks.

 When it comes to designing a PDF resource for your course, you can easily do that in Canva.